robert17/iotf-rtd/docs/devices/device_mgmt/index.rst

 Update Device Attributes
 ------------------------

-The Internet of Things Foundation can send this request to a device to update values of one or more device attributes.
+The IoT Platform can send this request to a device to update values of one or more device attributes.
 Attributes that can be updated by the Rest API are location, metadata, device information and firmware.

 The "value" is the new value of the device attribute.
 It is a complex field matching the device model.
 Only writeable fields should be updated as a result of this operation.
 Values can be updated in: